aosabook/500lines/dagoba/dagoba.markdown

 g.v('Thor').as('me').out().in().except('me').unique().run()
 ```

 But there are also queries that would be difficult to try to filter.
 What if we wanted Thor's uncles and aunts?
 How would we filter out his parents?
-It's easy with 'as' and 'except':
+It's easy with 'as' and 'except'[^footnoteP]:

 ```javascript
 g.v('Thor').out().as('parent').out().in().except('parent').unique().run()
 ```

-[footnote: There are certain conditions under which this particular query might yield unexpected results.
+[^footnoteP]: There are certain conditions under which this particular query might yield unexpected results.
 Can you think of any?
-How could you modify it to handle those cases?]
+How could you modify it to handle those cases?

 ```javascript
 Dagoba.addPipetype('except', function(graph, args, gremlin, state) {